kevoreilly/CAPEv2/README.md

 ## Installation recommendations and scripts for optimal performance
 * __Only rooter should be executed as root__, the rest as __cape__ user.
 Running as root will mess with permissions.
 1. Become familiar with the [documentation](https://capev2.readthedocs.io/en/latest/) and __do read ALL__ config files inside of `conf` folder!
-2. For best compabitility we strongly suggest installing on [Ubuntu 22.04 LTS](https://ubuntu.com/#download)
+2. For best compabitility we strongly suggest installing on [Ubuntu 22.04 LTS](https://ubuntu.com/#download) and using Windows 10 21H2 as target.
 3. `kvm-qemu.sh` and `cape2.sh` __SHOULD BE__ executed from `tmux` session to prevent any OS problems if ``ssh`` connections breaks.
 4. [KVM](https://github.com/kevoreilly/CAPEv2/blob/master/installer/kvm-qemu.sh) is recommended as the hypervisor.
  * Replace `<username>` with a real pattern.